OpenRadioss/OpenRadioss/HOWTO.md

     cd OpenRadioss/starter

-* Launch 'build_script' to proceed to the compilation
+* Launch `build_script.sh` to proceed to the compilation

-  Usual build is make with :
+  Usual build is make with:

-  ./build -arch=linux64_gf
+            ./build_script.sh -arch=linux64_gf

 * OpenRadioss Starter : **starter_linux64_gf** binary will be copied in **OpenRadioss/exec** directory